 THE PSS TASK

-A situation in which this circumstance arises is when modeling a classical psychology task paradigm, the Probabilistic Stimulus Selection (PSS) task.
+A situation in which this circumstance arises is when modeling a well-known psychology task paradigm, the Probabilistic Stimulus Selection (PSS) task (Frank, Seeberger, & O’Reilly, 2004).
 The PSS task is a repetitive, two-alternative forced-choice task made up of two consecutive phases – a training phase in which a participant repeatedly makes choices between fixed pairs of stimuli, and a test phase where the participant is presented with new combinations of options.
 Across both phases, there are six possible stimuli, implemented as symbols that are difficult to describe (in order to make memorization of each stimulus’ history of success more difficult).
 Each stimulus carries an intrinsic probability of success, ranging linearly from 20% to 80%.
 During the training phase, the stimuli are presented a fixed pairs, for a total of three sets: [A, B], [C, D], and [E, F] (reward probabilities: [20, 80], [30, 70], and [40, 60], respectively).
 Participants receive feedback regarding the outcome of their decision directly after making a selection.
 Participants are instructed to attempt to maximize their success by choosing what they believe to be the “correct” option on each trial.
 Once a participant’s performance reached a predefined criterion (different for each pair: 65%, 60%, and 50% probability of choosing the higher valued option for the sets of [A, B], [C, D], and [E, F], respectively), the test phase begins.
 During the test phase, participants are shown all possible combinations of the six stimuli(fifteen total, four times each, for a total of 60 trials), and do not receive feedback upon selection.
 From the test phase, two different measures are calculated: the participant’s Choose accuracy, (the probability of choosing the highest valued alternative (A; 80% reward probability) of any given fixed set from the training session, when it is paired with any other alternative), and the participant’s Avoid accuracy (the probability of not choosing the lowest valued alternative (B, 20% reward probability) when it is paired with any other alternative (excepting A, as that is its conjugate pair).
 These measures can generally be interpreted to be the participant’s tendencies to pursue reward and avoid punishment, respectively.

-Human participants perform close to criterion in the test phase,
+Human participants perform close to criterion in the test phase, with an average of about 70% accuracy in both Choose and Avoid (Frank et al., 2004; 2007; Stocco et al, in press).

 STANDARD REINFORCEMENT LEARNING MODEL OF THE PSS TASK